Arolsen Archives: History

 In 1943, the international section of the British Red Cross was asked by the Headquarters of the Allied Forces to set up a registration and tracing service for missing people.
 The organization was formalized under the Supreme Headquarters Allied Expeditionary Forces and named the Central Tracing Bureau on February 15, 1944.
-As the war unfolded, the bureau was moved from London to Versailles, then to Frankfurt am Main, and finally to Bad Arolsen, which was considered a central location among the areas of Allied occupation and had an intact infrastructure unaffected by war.
+After the war the bureau was moved from London to Versailles, then to Frankfurt am Main, and finally to Bad Arolsen, which was considered a central location among the areas of Allied occupation and had an intact infrastructure unaffected by war.

-On July 1, 1947, the International Refugee Organization took over administration of the bureau, and on January 1, 1948, the name was changed to its current International Tracing Service.
+On July 1, 1947, the International Refugee Organization took over administration of the bureau, and on January 1, 1948, the name was changed to International Tracing Service.
 In April 1951, administrative responsibilities for the service were placed under the Allied High Commission for Germany.
 When the status of occupation of Germany was repealed in 1954, the ICRC took over the administration of the ITS.
 The Bonn Agreement of 1955 (which stated that no data that could harm the former Nazi victims or their families should be published) and their amendment protocols dating from 2006 provided the legal foundation of the International Tracing Service.
 The daily operations were managed by a director appointed by the ICRC, who had to be a Swiss citizen.
 After some discussion, in 1990 the Federal Republic of Germany renewed its continuing commitment to funding the operations of the ITS.
 The documents in the ITS archives were opened to public access on November 28, 2007.

 Tracing missing persons, clarifying people's fates, providing family members with information, also for compensation and pension matters, have been the principal tasks of the ITS since its beginning.
 Since the opening of the archives, new tasks such as research and education and the archival description of the documents gain more importance in relation to the tasks of tracing and clarifying fates.
 Since these new activities are not part of its humanitarian mission, the ICRC withdrew from the management of the ITS in December 2012.
 The Bonn Agreement was replaced on December 9, 2011, when the eleven member states of the International Commission signed two new agreements in Berlin on the future tasks and management of the ITS.

 ITS was founded as an organization dedicated to finding missing persons, typically lost to family and friends as a result of war, persecution or forced labour during World War II.
 The service operates under the legal authority of the Berlin Agreements from December 2011 and is funded by the government of Germany.
 The German Federal Archives are the institutional partner for the ITS since January 2013.